Trump, still infectious, back at White House — without mask

 Vice President Mike Pence returned to the campaign trail moments after Trump announced he would soon leave the hospital.
 The vice president boarded Air Force Two to fly to Salt Lake City, where he is to face off against Democratic vice presidential nominee Sen. Kamala Harris on Wednesday.

-Joe Biden’s campaign, meanwhile, said the Democratic presidential nominee again tested negative for coronavirus Sunday.
-The results came five days after Biden spent more than 90 minutes on the debate stage with Trump.
+Trump, in his new video, defended his decision to repeatedly flout his own administration’s guidelines to slow the spread of the virus, including by holding rallies with thousands of mostly maskless supporters.

-McEnany, who announced Monday that she had contracted the virus, spoke briefly with reporters on Sunday evening without wearing a mask, but said that no members of the White House press corps spent enough time around her to be considered close contacts.
+Apparently referring to any potential danger to himself rather than others, he said: “I stood out front.
+I led.
+Nobody that’s a leader would not do what I did.”
+He added: “And I know there’s a risk, there’s a danger.
+But that’s OK.
+And now I’m better.
+And maybe I’m immune, I don’t know.”

-Even before Trump’s motorcade outing on Sunday, some Secret Service agents had expressed concern about the lackadaisical attitude toward masks and social distancing inside the White House, but there isn’t much they can do, according to agents and officials who spoke to The Associated Press.
-This close to the election, thousands of agents are engaged on protective duty so they can be subbed out quickly should someone test positive.
+Even before Trump’s motorcade outing Sunday, some Secret Service agents had expressed concern about the lackadaisical attitude toward masks and social distancing inside the White House, but there isn’t much they can do, according to agents and officials who spoke to The Associated Press.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)